 Ask around for their location.

-The Air Travel Advisory Bureau in England (Tel: 7636 5000) will provide you with telephone numbers of reputable bucket shops dealing with your desired destination.
+In 2012 the Air Travel Advisory Bureau in England (Tel: 7636 5000) will provide you with telephone numbers of reputable bucket shops dealing with your desired destination.

 Bumping Off Flights

 Some airlines will offer you $$ to sell your seat to someone else.